To me, nothing is more frustrating than being in the middle of mowing when my lawn mower stops working. My mower never dies in a convenient spot.

 Install a new fuel line if you are unable to dislodge and remove the restriction.

-6. Faulty Fuel Pump on a Husqvarna Mower
+6. Faulty Fuel Pump

 If your gas tank sits lower than the carburetor, your Husqvarna will have a fuel pump to assist fuel flow by pumping it to the carburetor.
 Check for damage or leaking around the seams of the fuel pump.